NaturalCycles/js-lib/readme.md

     yarn test
     yarn lint-all

-By default it uses default configs for Prettier and TSLint that are included in this package (for convenience).
+By default, it uses default configs for Prettier and TSLint that are included in this package (for convenience).
 You can override them by putting your own `prettier.config.js` / `tslint.json` in root folder of your project.